evgenyneu/ASP3162/03_second_order_ode/README.md

 ./build/main
 ```

-The program will return the solution an CSV format:
+The program will return the solution in CSV format:

 ```
 t, x, exact, abs_error